 In the early XVIIIth century an ancient underground chapel was found in the garden of the nunnery; it was dedicated to the Saviour owing to traces of a fresco portraying Jesus in the act of blessing.
 Today the level of the ground is higher than at Vasi's time and what is left of the chapel is almost entirely buried and access to it is dangerous.

-The remaining section of Via delle Sette Sale (named after the cisterns of Terme di Traiano) can be included among the silent streets of Rome, small havens in the heart of the big city where time has stopped.
+A section of Via delle Sette Sale (named after the cisterns of Terme di Traiano) could be included among the silent streets of Rome, small havens in the heart of the big city where time has stopped.

-Medieval directories of Roman churches recorded a S. Andrea del Portogallo in this part of Fagutal; the reference to Portogallo had nothing to do with Portugal, but rather with events related to the Gauls and Marcus Furius Camillus which occurred near the location of the church.
-In 1606 it was assigned to UniversitÓ dei Rigattieri, the guild of the junk dealers, who dedicated it also to S. Bernardino, their patron saint and who decided to rebuild the church.
+Medieval records mention a church called S. Andrea del Portogallo in this part of Fagutal; the reference to Portogallo had nothing to do with Portugal, but with Porta dei Galli, a nearby lost gate through which the Gauls entered Rome in 390 BC.
+In 1606 it was assigned to UniversitÓ dei Rigattieri, the guild of the junk dealers, who dedicated it also to St. Bernardine of Siena, their patron saint and who decided to rebuild the church.
 As a matter of fact it was only in the 1720s that the new church was consecrated; there is uncertainty about the architect who designed its fašade (Giuseppe Sardi or Carlo Fontana).

 The neighbourhood has some interesting XVIth century houses.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: